 To cope with the high level of student demand, we have been working to grow the size of the faculty and to increase the number and training of undergraduates who work as teaching assistants.

 With such a large department, it becomes important to provide smaller spaces where students can create their own communities.
 To that end, this fall the department announced the creation of its first focus area in Cyber Security.
 Focus areas will allow students to both structure their studies and develop a smaller group of like-minded intellectual peers within the department, while still participating in the intellectual and social life of the department overall.
-We expect to roll out additional focus areas over the coming year.
+We have continued to introduce focus areas, now in Artificial Intelligence, Robotics, and Human-Robot Interaction.

 Due to high student demand, we have expanded our degree offerings.
 Undergraduates now have the option of majoring in Data Science while graduate students can pursue certificates and degrees in Human Robot Interaction and Computer Engineering as well.

 We are also actively encouraging the formation of new student organizations and the development of new initiatives within existing groups.
 The undergraduate group Women in Computer Science held its second annual Women in Technology conference this fall to high acclaim.
 JumboSec, formed by undergraduates this September, already has developed a fine line-up of speakers.
 Girls of Code, now headed entirely by our students, provides introductory programming workshops for local, school-aged girls, held right here in Halligan.
 There is so much student activity – and so many students! – that we now have an active CS Student Council to help guide and provide feedback to the department!
 These groups and more serve as centers of activity, of outreach, and as some of the smaller spaces that our growing department needs.